Optimization

 Google AI Overviews

-The system behind Overviews uses FastSearch and RankEmbed, which prioritize semantic alignment between the query and the content.
+The system behind Overviews uses FastSearch, RankEmbed, and query fan-out, which prioritize semantic alignment between the sub-query and the passage.
 Pages that answer questions directly, use conversational headings, and cover the full topic journey perform best.

-Priority: Answer-first content structure, comprehensive topic clusters, entity-rich language that matches how clients phrase legal questions, and conversational question-structured headings.
+Priority: Answer-first content structure, comprehensive topic clusters that cover the full fan-out surface, entity-rich language that matches how clients phrase legal questions, conversational question-structured headings, and content freshness.

 ChatGPT